emedvede/zilch-microservice/Readme.md

 Purchase amount is equally spread among 4 transactions.
 One transactions will be executed against Zilch Card.
 Three other transactions will be scheduled for the future 3 weeks.
-In case there is not enough funds on Zilch card al transactions and Purchase will be discaded. e.g.
+In case there is not enough funds on Zilch card all transactions and Purchase will be discaded. e.g.
 ```
 {